ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Tests

+- Fix potential parallel execution of maven tests, which write to KDB. *(Markus Raab)*
 - The unit test for the [`dbus` plugin](https://www.libelektra.org/plugins/dbus) does not leak memory anymore, if it fails on macOS.
   *(Thomas Wahringer)*
 - The tests `testkdb_allplugins` and `testscr_check_kdb_internal_check` do not test a plugin on an ASAN enabled build anymore, if you